 From Iron Man to The Avengers and Transformers 5, Kevin has piloted on an extraordinary list of credits.
 He started logging flight time at the early age of 14.
 Kevin accumulated his ratings as quickly as he could and by the time he was 18, Kevin was a commercially rated helicopter and multi-engine fixed wing pilot logging time in everything from King Airs to Hueys.
 He has been working heavily in the film industry coordinating and directing multitudes of aerial film sequences in the air and on the ground and is a member of SAG and the Motion Picture Pilots Association.

-Garret joined Helinet Aviation as Chief Pilot in July, 2015.
-In this role, he is responsible for training and managing pilots in electronic news gathering (ENG), executive charter, and EMS.
-Having previously worked for Helinet as an ENG and charter pilot, Garret has extensive experience in many different flying roles including VIP Transport, Organ Transplant Flights, ENG, Production, Tours, International Ferry flights, and training.
-His ratings include Airline Transport Pilot and Certified Flight Instructor.
-Garret has factory training in AS350, AS355 and EC130 airframes
+Brian joined Helinet in the summer of 2013.
+In the role of Chief Pilot, he is responsible for training and managing pilots in electronic news gathering (ENG), executive charter, and HAA.
+Having worked for Helinet as an ENG and charter pilot, Brian has extensive experience in many different flying roles including VIP transport, tours, organ transplant, international ferry flights, and training.
+His ratings include Airline Transport Pilot (ATP) and Certified Flight Instructor (CFI/CFII).
+Brian is also a EuroSafety instructor in the AS350, AS355 and EC130 airframes